-This thanksgiving candle craft is very easy for even preschool kids to make in any shape you want, using any assortment of colorful dry beans and lentils you probably have sitting in your pantry!
+This DIY candle holder is very easy for even preschool kids to make in any shape you want, using any assortment of colorful dry beans and lentils you probably have sitting in your pantry!
 Festive colors can make these thanksgiving candle holders a very special centerpiece.

 I first published this post back in 2011, when my kiddos were only 10, 8 and 6.
 Goodness, times goes by fast!
 This was before pinterest and I learned to be crafty from the teachers at school and magazines.